How to Improve Your Facilitation Skills (and be a Great Facilitator)

 - Shifting perspective: If the group gets stuck at some point in the discussion, try to shift the perspective and look at the problem from a different angle.

 - Giving positive reinforcement: It’s important to encourage people, especially those who are less assertive, to state their opinions.
 Therefore, when someone brings up a good point, say so, thus showing his/her participation is appreciated, and later on he/she will feel confident enough again to bring up another idea.
+Don’t forget that body language also has a part to play here!

 Conflict management

-Handling difficult situations
+Handling challenging situations

-At certain times, you may be better off trying to speak to that person in private to discover what drives them, and at minimum, give feedback to help them understand how their behaviour affects the group.
-Interpersonal communication is again an important part of effective facilitation and ensuring you have these facilitation skills can make your job in a workshop much easier.
+At certain times, you may be better off trying to speak to that person in private to discover what drives them, and at minimum, give feedback to help them understand how their behavior affects the group.
+Interpersonal communication is again an important part of facilitation and ensuring you have these facilitation skills can make your job in a workshop much easier.

 Consensus-building skills

-Different points of view naturally emerge in a discussion.
-It is the job of the facilitator to help the group find common ground among different opinions, simultaneously helping the group arrive at a decision that is accepted by everyone.
 Consensus, in this context, does not mean that everyone must agree with the final decision but that everyone gets an opportunity to share their opinion with the group, and that people are aware of the reasons why a particular decision was made.

 Meetings have time limits.
 This is especially true in effective and productive organizational cultures.
 A carefully crafted agenda must take into account how much time can be allocated for each activity during a session.
-Group facilitation with large or complicated groups especially ask for good time management skills.

-Part of the facilitator’s role is to guide the group in timely conversations and decisions.
+Part of the facilitator’s role is to guide the group in timely conversations and decisions and stay focused throughout.
 It is important that you are aware of the passing time during a meeting and that you let participants know when time is running short for an activity.
+In general, good facilitation assumes efficient timekeeping, with only well-grounded exceptions for going overtime in discussions.

 Record outcomes